Jungla and Unknown Significance

 And here’s the billion dollar problem.
 If if you sequenced your gene for breast cancer and they found a sequence that wasn’t normal but also not seen as cancer causing, what would you do?
 That sequence is called a Variant of Unknown Significance, or as is said in the industry, a VUS.
 This may seem like an incredibly rare event, but it’s not.
 Every time you pass on your DNA to your kids, 100–200 mutations are generated, which they carry for life.
 This is about one mutation every 20 million base pairs, across the three billion we all carry.
 It is also why our DNA is a unique fingerprint and 99% of our DNA fingerprint is still a mystery.

-While doing their PhDs and postdoctoral work at Stanford, Carlos and Alex had developed an approach to solve the mystery of VUSs.
-They used machine learning to look at the particular variant and predict its effect on the protein and the level of harmfulness of the variant.
+While doing their PhDs at Stanford, Carlos and Alex had developed an approach to solve the mystery of VUSs.
+They had developed a computational model of the protein the gene sequence encoded and used machine learning to look at the particular variant and predict its effect on the structure of the final protein.
+From that new structure, they could predict the level of harmfulness of the variant.
 Later on, they developed a lab based assay to corroborate the interpretations, and further train the network (a critical piece of the puzzle we call “wet-in-the-loop”).

 By the end of our conversation I was convinced their approach could shed light on VUSs with the proper interpretation and assay cycle.
 The critical business and product milestone in the IndieBio seed round would provide enough confidence in the interpretation that a doctor would use this in a Laboratory Diagnostic Test to counsel a patient.
 We funded Jungla, to build out the algorithm and data platform and achieve customer traction, all in four months.